PlaceholderAPI/PlaceholderAPI/.github/CONTRIBUTING.md

  */
 ```
 - Tags follow the order `@param`, `@return`, `@since` and `@deprecated`
 - The `@deprecated` tag should mention the version of when the annotated object will be removed.
-This usually the next minor version.
+This usually would be the next minor version.

+### Wiki/Javadoc contributions
+If your Pull request only targets the [wiki] or only changes the Javadoc of PlaceholderAPI (And not its actual code) should Pull requests target the `docs` branch.
+The develop branch should only be targeted when you also change some of PlaceholderAPI's code.

 ## Code of Conduct
 We have a [Code of Conduct] to maintain a welcoming atmosphere in this project.